 Moreover, SAMC owns an existing mobile MRI scanner, which is able to provide additional capacity at SAMC if needed.
 In 2015, SAMC replaced its mobile MRI scanner following confirmation from the CON Section that the transaction was exempt from review.
 As part of that exemption notification, SAMC was approved to provide mobile MRI services at three sites: Sentara Kitty Hawk Advanced Imaging Center and Spring Arbor Assisted Living, both in Dare County, and SAMC in Pasquotank County.
-In FY 2016, the mobile MRI scanner performed 647 weighted procedures at two of those sites: Sentara Kitty Hawk and SAMC.
+In FY 2017, the mobile MRI scanner performed 849 weighted procedures at two of those sites: Sentara Kitty Hawk and SAMC.
 Clearly, the mobile scanner has sufficient capacity to provide additional service to the Pasquotank/Camden/Currituck/Perquimans service area, if needed.
-Further, an existing mobile MRI scanner, particularly one with available capacity, is a more prudent option for a rural multi-county area than a second fixed MRI scanner, which would not likely be well utilized.
+To that point, about one-third of the volume growth in the most recent year was accommodated on SAMC's mobile scanner, demonstrating its ability to meet any short-term capacity needs that might arise.
+Further, an existing mobile MRI scanner, particularly one with available capacity, may be a more prudent option for a rural multi-county area than a second fixed MRI scanner, which would not likely be well utilized.